Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Atomic Inversion and Entanglement Dynamics for a fixed value of weightage parameter( )

-We have plotted the atomic inversion in Figs. $9$ and $10$.
-As earlier here also $W(t)$ starts from the atomic dyncamics of a coherent state for PSCS but for MSCS it starts from a oscillatory pattern, because this time the initial state is a MSCS, a mixture of coherent state and squeezed vacuum state.
-Now, if we begin to increase the value of $N_{s}$, $W(t)$ for MSCS gradually develops a pattern with decreasing amplitude in the collapse part of the dynamics.
-Its pattern tends towards that of a coherent state to some extent.
-But, for PSCS, $W(t)$ shows exactly the opposite behaviour.
-It starts from the dynamics of a coherent state, but, with increasing value of $N_{s}$ its pattern begins to get noisy with the larger amplitude of oscillations in the collapse part of the dynamics.
-We also observe that the duration of collapse time begins to decrease with increasing $N_{s}$ and ultimately goes away with replaced ringing-revivals pattern.
+In order to investigate the atomic inversion for MSCS and PSCS, $N_{c}=10 $ and $N_{s}=0,1,2,5, 8, 10$ are taken.
+The atomic inversions for PSCS and MSCS for fixed $q$ are plotted in Figs. $9$ and $10$.
+As earlier, from Figs. 9(a) and 10(a), it is seen that here also $W(t)$ starts from the atomic dynamics of a coherent state for PSCS but for MSCS it starts from an oscillatory pattern because this time the initial state is an MSCS, a mixture of coherent state and squeezed vacuum state.
+In the case of PSCS, with an increasing value of $N_{s}$ its pattern begins to get noisy with the larger amplitude of oscillations in the collapse part of the dynamics which are depicted in Figs. 9(b) and 9(c).
+It is also observed from Figs. 9(d), 9(e) and 9(f) that the duration of collapse time begins to decrease with increasing $N_{s}$ and ultimately goes away with a replaced ringing-revivals pattern.
+But, for MSCS, $W(t)$ shows exactly the opposite behaviour.
+If $N_{s}$ increases to $N_{s} = 2, 5$, Figs. 10(b) and 10(c) show that $W(t)$ for MSCS gradually develops a pattern with decreasing amplitude in the collapse part of the dynamics.
+Its pattern tends towards that of a coherent state to some extent for larger values of $N_{s}$ which is evident from Figs. 10(d), 10(e) and 10(f).